NCI-CGR/MoCCA-SV/README.md

 - Edited config.yaml (note that you can customize the name of this file)
 - Reference genome
 - Sorted and indexed bam files
-- Text file of samples to analyze
+- For callOnly or callAndAnnotate run modes, text file of samples to analyze
   - For tumor/normal mode
     - Three columns: sample name, tumor bam, normal bam
     - File names only - not path (the path is specified in config.yaml as "inDir")